Shiny White Suburban

 Well, you's a fool, D-R, ha-ha

-It came out as an offhanded comment, but the white woman felt it like a stab to the heart.
-The sweet faces of her daughter’s friends, stuck at the public school, spin like a roulette wheel in her mind, and she prays to God that none of them get hurt.
+It was an offhand observation, but the white woman felt it like a stab to the heart.
+The faces of her daughter’s friends, stuck at the public school, spun like numbers on a roulette wheel.
+She prayed to God that none of them get hurt - because what else but pray could the white woman do?

 She switches to the next song on the playlist, Tha Shiznit, and lowers the volume since hard-hitting bass seems inappropriate for the parking lot of a Catholic school.
 Then she reconsiders, turns it back up.
 Not all the way, just a little.

-She stares at the front doors, waiting for them to burst forth with tittering students, and thinks again of the twitchy man.
-The asshole with the patchy beard.
-Her daughter’s bully.
+Waiting for the bell, the white woman thinks again of the twitchy man.
+The shitty beard.
+The bully.
 She realizes what it is she feels in her heart, and gives it ample space.

 There are other things too.
 Self-righteousness.
 Defensiveness.

-A thought worms its way to the surface, and she sighs with annoyance.
-Man, does the white woman hate it when other white people say ‘de nada’ in response to someone thanking them, as if they’re très cool.
+All normal, she assures herself, and tips her head back to feel the sun on her chest.
+A thought worms its way to the surface, and she sits up, vexed.
+Ugh, she finds it annoying when other white people say ‘de nada’ in response to someone thanking them, as if they’re très cool.

 She turns up Tha Shiznit, just enough to rattle the sunroof.
 Her daughter will be out any second.